 Before joining the University of Amsterdam in February 2017, I held post-doc positions at the Univerity of Cologne and the University of Oxford.
 I received my PhD (Dr. phil.) from the University of Cologne in 2014 (for a dissertation on the aesthetic experience of mobile music headphone listening) and my M.A. degree (Magister Artium) from Leipzig University in 2009.

-Next to these projects I have a keen interest in the history of philosophy and keep revisiting classical positions to explore the potential of their style and methods, their arguments, concepts, and claims for today and perhaps the future.
-While I am inspired by many different philosophical sources (like critical theory, phenomenology, and pragmatism), I have in recent years published especially on the work of Adorno, but also Cassirer, Dewey, Simmel and others.
+I also have a keen interest in the history of philosophy and keep revisiting classical positions to explore the potential of their style and methods, their arguments, concepts, and claims for today and perhaps the future.
+While I am inspired by many different philosophical sources (like critical theory, phenomenology, and pragmatism), I have in recent years published especially on the works of Adorno and Cassirer, but also Dewey, Simmel and others.
 I am not quite through with Adorno's style yet, but I will keep exploring philosophical sources from throughout the history of thought and from all across the globe.